ricdijk/cdk-iot-serverless/README.md

   * Run'cdk deploy'
   * Deploy 'ruuvi-code', client_id, endpoint, key and certificate to IoT device (information can be found in cdk output)
   * Schedule 'rdi_ruuvi'
-  * Retrieve 'CdkIotServerlessStack.<prefix>Endpoit' from cdk output and see graph of database
+  * Retrieve 'CdkIotServerlessStack.<prefix>Endpoit' from cdk output and see chart of database
-  * Note: it takes som time for data to be visibale on the graph
+  * Note: it takes som time for data to be visibale on the chart

 ## Prerequisits
   * AWS Cli installed